Display a schedule on your site

 – For repeating events, optionally enable ‘Show upcoming dates’.

-If you enable “Show upcoming dates”, a recurring event will display its nearest upcoming dates:
+If you enable “Show upcoming dates”, a recurring event will display its nearest upcoming dates (each date link has its unique event URL) –

 Upcoming dates in list block.